Side Effects of Weed

-- Reduces thinking, learning and memory functions that can be permanent
+- Reduces thinking, learning, and memory functions that can be permanent

-- Ongoing chronic use, one study suggests, results on average in an eight point IQ loss between the ages of 13 and 38
+- Ongoing chronic use, one study suggests, results on average in an eight-point IQ loss between the ages of 13 and 38

 - Raises the heart rate, which can increase the likelihood of heart attack, especially among older users or those with existing heart problems

-- Worsens mental health conditions, such as depression, anxiety, bipolar disorder, schizophrenia and suicidal thoughts
+- Worsens mental health conditions, such as depression, anxiety, bipolar disorder, schizophrenia, and suicidal thoughts

-- On average, research suggests, one out of every 11 marijuana users becomes addicted to the drug
+- On average, research suggests one out of every 11 marijuana users becomes addicted to the drug.

-A fascinating 2015 Pew Research survey found that nearly 70 percent of U.S. citizens believe drinking alcohol regularly is more harmful to your health than smoking marijuana.
-Do we really know enough about the long-term side effects of smoking weed to assume it is “better” for you than drinking alcohol?
+A fascinating 2015 Pew Research survey found that nearly 70 percent of U.S. citizens believe drinking alcohol regularly is more harmful to their health than smoking marijuana.
+Do we know enough about the long-term side effects of smoking weed to assume it is “better” for you than drinking alcohol?
 And why do so many people think smoking marijuana isn’t detrimental to your health?

-Memory, Emotion and Learning
+Memory, emotion and learning

-Certain characteristics are seen in chronic marijuana users:
+Specific characteristics are in chronic marijuana users:

 - Poor working memory (for example, forgetting how to install a car battery soon after being shown by a mechanic how to do it)

-- They are rapidly absorbed by the body
+- Rapidly absorbed by the body

-- They have small volumes of distribution (addictive substances primarily target the brain)
+- Addictive substances primarily target the brain)

 According to the American College of Cardiologists report, “Using marijuana raises the risk of stroke and heart failure even after accounting for demographic factors, other health conditions and lifestyle risk factors such as smoking and alcohol use, according to research scheduled for presentation at the American College of Cardiology’s 66th Annual Scientific Session.”